erkin-personal/docs/event-streaming/event-streaming.md

 #### Step 1: Create a Datdog API key
 - Navigate to the [API Keys](https://app.datadoghq.eu/organization-settings/api-keys) page
 - Click `+ New Key` at the top
-- Give it a descriptive name like `NetBird Event Streaming`
+- Give it a descriptive name like `Netzilo Event Streaming`
 - Click `Create Key`
 - Copy the key.
-You will need this key when configuring an integration in NetBird.
+You will need this key when configuring an integration in Netzilo.
-#### Step 2: Create an event-streaming integration in NetBird
+#### Step 2: Create an event-streaming integration in Netzilo
-Use the NetBird API to create the integration.
+Use the Netzilo API to create the integration.
 For this you can use the following cURL command with updated parameters:
 - `platform`: A string representing the platform name.
 For Datadog use `datadog`.
 - `config.api_url`: The URL of the Datadog HTTP API endpoint.
 This URL differs based on the region.
 To find the correct URL, refer to the [Datadog documentation](https://docs.datadoghq.com/api/latest/logs/#send-logs).
 - `config.api_key`: The API key for the Datadog HTTP API endpoint.
 This key can be created in the [Datadog Console](https://app.datadoghq.com/organization-settings/api-keys).